Research Experience for Undergraduates Program

 Steve Carlip

-The goal of reconciling quantum mechanics and general relativity is fundamental to theoretical physics, but in the 70 years since the first papers on this subject, we have not yet succeeded in finding a complete, consistent quantum theory of gravity.
-In the past five years, though, interesting progress has been made in a new discrete approximation to quantum gravity, ``causal Lorentzian triangulation."
+Dr. Carlip works on the longstanding problem of reconciling quantum mechanics and general relativity.
+In the 80 years since the first papers on this subject, physicists have not succeeded in finding a complete, consistent quantum theory of gravity.
+In the past few years, though, interesting progress has been made in a new discrete approximation to quantum gravity, "causal Lorentzian triangulation."
 This approach approximates curved spacetime by a collection of flat building blocks, much as a curved geodesic dome is constructed from flat triangles.
-Dr. Carlip and a graduate student are setting up a computer code to evaluate quantum amplitudes in this approximation (by approximating a Feynman path integral).
-They will initially look at the model of gravity in two spatial dimensions, a simplified setting in which other approaches to quantum gravity are better understood.
-The REU student will help adapt the code to spaces of different topologies, a crucial test for comparing to existing results.
-The student will also work on adding a variety of physical tests, such as superimposing a diffusion process to explore the effective dimension of the quantum spacetime.
-For this project, a student must have substantial programming and mathematics background.
-Applicants should not list this project as their only interest on the application form!
+Dr. Carlip and graduate students have set up a computer code to evaluate quantum amplitudes in this approximation (by approximating a Feynman path integral).
+They are investigating a number of applications, ranging from studies of small-scale spacetime structure to a computation of the Hartle-Hawking "wave function of the Universe."
+An REU student would work on a variety of extensions of the code, and on the rather difficult task of extracting physically meaningful results from the simulations.
+For this project, a student must have substantial programming and mathematics background and familiarity with general relativity.
+Applicants are strongly advised not to list this project as their only interest on the application form!

 Matt Richter